 2274.23 - Measurement Duration is a field – hence should read:

-“If dot11RMStatisticsMeasurementActivated is true and a station accepts a STA Statistics request, it shall respond with a Radio Measurement Report frame including one STA Statistics report.
-If the Requested Measurement Duration value is 0, the STA shall report the current values for the requested Statistics Group Data.
-If the Requested Measurement Duration value is greater than 0, the STA Statistics report reports the change in the requested Statistics Group Data measured within that nonzero Measurement Duration.
-The reported change in data value shall be the value of the data at the end of the actual Measurement Duration minus the value of the data at the beginning of the actual Measurement Duration.
-If a STA accepts a STA Statistics request measurement with nonzero, positive Measurement Duration, the STA shall perform the measurement over the requested Measurement Duration without regard to the Duration Mandatory bit in the Measurement Request Mode field.
-If a STA cannot measure over the requested Measurement Duration, the STA shall refuse the Statistics request measurement.”
+“If dot11RMStatisticsMeasurementActivated is true and a station accepts a Radio Measurement Request frame with a Measurment Type element equal to 7 (STA Statistics), it shall respond with a Radio Measurement Report frame including a Measuremetn Report element with a Measurement Type element equal to 7.
+If the Measurement Duration field of the accepted Radio Measurement Request frame is 0, the STA shall report the current values for the requested Statistics Group Data field.
+If the Measurement Duration field is greater than 0, the STA reports the change in the requested statistics group data measured within that nonzero measurement duration.
+The reported change in data value shall be the value of the data at the end of the actual measurement duration minus the value of the data at the beginning of the actual measurement duration.
+If a STA accepts a Radio Measurement Request frame with a Measurment Type element equal to 7 with nonzero, positive Measurement Duration field, the STA shall perform the measurement over the requested measurement duration without regard to the Duration Mandatory bit in the Measurement Request Mode field.
+If a STA cannot measure over the requested measurement duration, the STA shall refuse the request.”

 IEEE-SA MEC